kcsumesh/EEFINet/README.md

 *The further instructions on using the code will be released soon after the paper is accepted.*
 '''

+## Data
+AI4SmallFarms is an open, large-scale smallholder agricultural field boundayr data consisting of 439,001 field polygons and Sentinel-2 image (10 m) distributed across Vietnam and Cambodia.
+It also provides a freely available agricultural field boundary dataset and Sentinel-2 images from the Netherlands.
+The dataset can be obtained from https://easy.dans.knaw.nl/ui/datasets/id/easy-dataset:321745.

+We have extended the AI4SmallFarms dataset by including a high-resolution PlanetScope images (3 m), which could aid in improving the delineation of smallholder fields in Vietname and Cambodia. *The link to dataset will be shared after the paper is accepted.*

 ## Preprocessing

 ## Folder and data structure